-Are not a lawful permanent resident of the United States.

-Renounce your United States citizenship.

-Are wanted or under indictment for certain felonies.

-Have a conviction in military or civilian court for certain felonies.

-Have been adjudicated as lacking mental capacity or have been involuntarily committed to a mental health facility as specified in §1572.109.

-Are considered to pose a security threat as determined by the Transportation Security Administration.
+- Are not a lawful permanent resident of the United States; - Renounce your United States citizenship; - Are wanted or under indictment for certain felonies; - Have a conviction in military or civilian court for certain felonies; - Have been adjudicated as a mental defective or committed to a mental institution; or - Are considered to pose a security threat as determined by the Transportation Security Administration.

-The background check procedures vary from jurisdiction to jurisdiction.
-Your licensing agency will provide you with all the information you need to complete the required TSA background check procedures.
+The background check must be completed prior to the issuance or renewal of your CDL.

-1.3.7 - Traffic Violations in Your Personal Vehicle
+1.3.7 - Traffic Violations in your Personal Vehicle

-The Motor Carrier Safety Improvement Act (MCSIA) of 1999 requires a CDL holder to be disqualified from operating a commercial motor vehicle if the CDL holder has been convicted of certain types of moving violations in their personal vehicle.
+The Motor Carrier Safety Improvement Act (MCSIA) of 1999 requires a CDL holder to be disqualified from operating a commercial motor vehicle if the CDL holder has been convicted of certain types of moving violations in their personal vehicle:

-If your privilege to operate your personal vehicle is revoked, cancelled, or suspended due to violations of traffic control laws (other than parking violations) you will also lose your CDL driving privileges.

-If your privilege to operate your personal vehicle is revoked, cancelled, or suspended due to alcohol, controlled substance or felony violations, you will lose your CDL for 1 year.
-If you are convicted of a second violation in your personal vehicle or CMV you will lose your CDL for life.
+- If your privilege to operate your personal vehicle is revoked, cancelled, or suspended due to violations of traffic control laws (other than parking violations) you will also lose your CDL driving privileges; - If your privilege to operate your personal vehicle is revoked, cancelled, or suspended due to alcohol, controlled substance or felony violations, you will lose your CDL for 1 year.
+If you are convicted of a second violation in your personal vehicle or CMV you will lose your CDL for life;

-If your license to operate your personal vehicle is revoked, cancelled, or suspended you may not obtain a "hardship" license to operate a CMV.
+• If your license to operate your personal vehicle is revoked, cancelled, or suspended, you may not obtain a "hardship" license to operate a CMV.